 - Krisztina Baracsi, Vice President EU Affairs, TELENOR GROUP

-- Olga Sihmane, Head of Public Affairs Brussels, TELIA COMPANY
+- Michaela Angonius, Head of Legal Affairs CPS & EU Affairs, TELIA COMPANY

 - Karin Stöckli, Public Affairs Delegate of Federal Administration and NGO Community Affairs & Support, SWISSCOM

-- Janet Zaharieva, Chief Regulatory Adviser to the Managing Board, VIVACOM
+- Janet Zaharieva, Chief Regulatory Adviser to the Managing Board, United Group

 WORKING GROUPS AND SPECIAL RAPPORTEURS

 All ETNO members are represented in the General Assembly, which is the association’s highest decision-making body.
-Its decisions, reached by consensus, set the course for ETNO policy and administration.
+Its decisions, reached by consensus or vote, set the overall framework for ETNO's policy action and for its management.